Skip to main content

 Home improvement scams are also sometimes referred to as handyman scams.
 Wondering how to tell if a contractor is legitimate?
 There are some red flags to watch out for when you contact—or you're approached by—a person claiming to be a professional contractor or handyperson:

-1. They ask for payment in a form that’s harder to trace or recover—such as cash, prepaid debit cards, or money transfer through a digital payment platform.
+2. They ask for payment in a form that’s harder to trace or recover—such as cash, prepaid debit cards, or money transfer through an online payment app.

 How can I avoid home improvement scams?

 Scammers will always be on the prowl, looking for inventive new ways to part honest people with their hard-earned money.
-But there are steps you can take to avoid becoming the victim of a handyman scam:
+But there are steps you can take to avoid being lured in by a handyman scam:

 • Find vetted contractors: Contractors who belong to the National Association of the Remodeling Industry (NARI) meet strict standards for quality and integrity.
 Look for professional remodelers on their website.